Lent... an invitation

 Need some suggestions?

 Last year, I did a Lenten study from She Reads Truth that was amazing.
-They're starting a new Lenten study on Wednesday and I highly recommend it!
 They have short little devotions that coincide with a daily scripture reading.
 Last year, it was a great way to turn my eyes away from myself and put them back on Jesus.